‘Pet-friendly’ places go a long way to restoring the social life of our cities.

 English | Español

-Everyone understands the importance of pets in our society.
+Everyone can see the importance of pets in our society.
 They have made their way into our homes as a source of comfort and companionship.
 And that role extends beyond the home into public spaces.

 The Connecting Power of Pets

 For many, the presence of a pet is a joyful, calming, grounding experience.
-A child's meltdown or everyday worries are often melted away with the presence of pets.
+A child's tantrum or everyday worries often melt away with the presence of pets.

 Dogs in Everyday Life